laceymerced/CS120-Survival-Guide/README.md

 5. **Final Checklist**
 6. **YouTube Playlist Link**

+All of which are in .txt and .docx format for the purpose of the professor being able to choose his viewing preference.

 ### Discord Proof – YouTube
 This folder contains our proof that the **YouTube playlist was posted to the Discord class chat**.